Mary Chapin Carpenter: 19961999: Continuation of Columbia years

 In 1996, Carpenter recorded a song titled "Dreamland" for a multi-artist album of lullabies called 'Til Their Eyes Shine: The Lullaby Album.
 The same year HarperCollins published the song's lyrics in a children's book also titled Dreamland, with illustrations by Julia Noonan.
 All profits from sales of the book were donated to the Institute for Intercultural Understanding, a children's advocacy group.
 Her last studio album to be released in the 1990s was 1997's A Place in the World.
 As was the case with Stones in the Road, she wrote every song on the album by herself.
 Carpenter told Russ DeVault of The Atlanta Constitution (now The Atlanta Journal-Constitution) before the album's release that she wished she had more time to record the album because she "likes to tweak things".
 She also stated that the title track represented a "sense of identity" and "search for fulfillment".
 Lead single "Let Me into Your Heart" made number eleven on the country music charts.
 Three singles followed—"I Want to Be Your Girlfriend", "The Better to Dream of You", and "Keeping the Faith"— but these three were considerably less successful.
 "Let Me into Your Heart" accounted for a Grammy nomination for Best Female Country Vocal Performance, her last in that category.
 Jurek wrote that the album "doesn't offer the deep reflective rewards of Stones in the Road, nor is it quite as kinetic as Come On Come On".
 Despite this, he thought that it was "well-crafted" and considered "Let Me into Your Heart" to have influences of soul music.
 After this album, Carpenter stated that she began to feel "malaise" toward the pace of her career.
-As a result, she deliberately scheduled fewer touring dates in order to allow herself more time spent with family and friends.
+As a result, she deliberately scheduled fewer touring dates to allow herself more time spent with family and friends.
 She also expressed disdain toward A Place in the World, as she felt her management had pressured her into making a "commercially viable" album instead of letting her choose songs she wanted to record.
-As a result, she hired a new manager named Ron Fierstein, who at the time was also serving in this capacity for Shawn Colvin.
+As a result, she hired a new manager, Ron Fierstein, who at the time was also serving in this capacity for Colvin.
 Fierstein was supportive of Carpenter's decision to slow the pace of her career, and encouraged her to focus on touring and selecting songs until she felt she was ready to make another album.